Intimacy After Mastectomy: A Women’s Guide

 • Loss of Femininity: Society links breasts to womanhood, challenging your perception.

-• Loss of Sexual Confidence: If breasts were tied to pleasure, their absence can make intimacy after mastectomy feel uncertain.
+• Loss of Sexual Confidence: If breasts were tied to pleasure, their absence can make post-mastectomy intimacy feel uncertain.

 Body Image Challenges

-Looking in the mirror post-surgery can be jarring.
+Looking in the mirror post-surgery may feel difficult, but it’s a step toward self-acceptance.
 Scars or breast absence can be shocking, leading to:

 • Self-Consciousness: You may worry about how your chest looks to others, especially a partner.